learn-co-curriculum/swift-optionals-reading/README.md

 ### Unwrapping Optionals

-In Swift, the term "unwrapping" is used in reference to optionals to mean some process of detecting whether the optional contains `nil` or whether it contains an object of the class to which it is associated.
+In Swift, the term "unwrapping" means the process of extracting an actual value from an optional variable.
 It also is the way in which Swift requires developers to think of the `nil` case, defining a behavior in the case that an instance has nothing in it.

-There is a variety of means to do this within Swift—the two most basic of which are below:
+There are a variety of means to do this in Swift—the two most basic of which are below:

 #### Unwrapping With `if let`